Skip to main content

 Flu vaccine 2025-2026

+Concordia's flu vaccine campaign is now over.
 Concordia Health Services recommends everyone get their flu vaccine, every year.
+If you want the flu vaccine, see the information below.

-Anyone in Québec can get the flu vaccine for free in the community by booking through Clic Santé.
-Tip: International students, if booking in the community, check off the box I confirm that I do not have a Quebec Health Insurance Number.
+Anyone in Quebec can get the flu vaccine for free in the community by booking through Clic Santé.

 Important information for vulnerable individuals

-The Covid-19 and high-dose flu vaccines are not available at Health Services but are available in the community.
-If you are in a vulnerable group, we encourage you to get your shots in the community by booking through Clic Santé.
-You can request the high-dose flu vaccine when you go for your appointment.
-You can also call to ask if the Local Point of Service Centre (1-877-644-4545) or pharmacy where you are planning to go carries the high-dose vaccine.
+The COVID-19 vaccine is not available at Health Services but is available in the community.
+If you are in a vulnerable group, we encourage you to get your shots in the community by booking through Clic Santé

 More information about the flu vaccine

 Getting the flu vaccine will reduce your chance of getting the flu or spreading it to others.
 If you do catch the flu, being vaccinated can make the illness less severe.
 You are also less likely to develop complications from the flu.
-The flu vaccine contributes to herd immunity and the benefits of getting the flu vaccine far outweigh the risk of not getting it.
+The flu vaccine contributes to herd immunity and the benefits of getting the flu vaccine far outweigh the risks of not getting it.
 Most side effects of the flu vaccine are minor, last only a short time, and are easily-managed at home.
-Severe reactions are rare; learn more about them in the link (below the table).
+Severe reactions are rare.

 Back to top